torchbox/kdtool/README.md

 * `-n ns, --namespace=ns`: Set the Kubernetes namespace to operate in.
 Default:
   `default`.
+* `-c ctx, --context=ctx`: Set the cluster context to use; the context must exist in the loaded kubeconfig file.
 * `-K path, --kubectl=path`: Specify the location of `kubectl` (default: autodetect).
 * `-G, --gitlab`: Take Kubernetes cluster details from GitLab environment